New York State Aid Programs

 If you were unable to meet the academic progress and/or pursuit of program requirements in these charts, you may submit an appeal to the appeals committee via the Financial Aid Office.
 To be considered for an appeal, extenuating circumstances must have contributed to your inability to maintain the required standards such as a family illness, death or crisis, and include how the student plans to improve his/her academic performance going forward.
 If a NYS appeal is received for any reason other than for not maintaining a 2.0 cumulative GPA after four semesters of TAP, then you have made use of your one-time NYS appeal.

-Appeal Filing Deadlines: The appeal must be in writing and submitted to the Financial Aid Office by November 20th for the fall semester and April 20th for the spring semester.
+Appeal Filing Deadlines: The appeal must be in writing and submitted to the Financial Aid Office by the end of the semester for which you're appealing.

 *Regulations and funding for NYS programs is subject to change based on approval of the NYS budget.